The $s$-value: evaluating stability with respect to distributional shifts: Abstract

 \section{Abstract}

 Common statistical measures of uncertainty such as $p$-values and confidence intervals quantify the uncertainty due to sampling, that is, the uncertainty due to not observing the full population.
 However, sampling is not the only source of uncertainty.
 In practice, distributions change between locations and across time.
 This makes it difficult to gather knowledge that transfers across data sets.
 We propose a measure of instability that quantifies the distributional instability of a statistical parameter with respect to Kullback-Leibler divergence, that is, the sensitivity of the parameter under general distributional perturbations within a Kullback-Leibler divergence ball.
 In addition, we quantify the instability of parameters with respect to directional or variable-specific shifts.
-Measuring instability with respect to directional shifts can be used to detect the type of shifts a parameter is sensitive to.
-We discuss how such knowledge can inform data collection for improved estimation of statistical parameters under shifted distributions.
+Measuring instability with respect to directional shifts can be used to detect under which kind of distribution shifts a statistical conclusion might be reversed.
+We discuss how such knowledge can inform data collection for transfer learning of statistical parameters under shifted distributions.
 We evaluate the performance of the proposed measure on real data and show that it can elucidate the distributional instability of a parameter with respect to certain shifts and can be used to improve estimation accuracy under shifted distributions.